What is the difference between Water and Silicone Lubes

 Silicone Based Lubricants

-Silicone-Based Lube is like the little train that could, it’s the lube that keeps on going… A few drops could keep you playing for ages, and this is exactly why it is so popular and awesome for anal play.
-Silicone-Based Lube is safe for Polyurethane and Latex condoms and comes in a variety of Warming and Cooling and flavoured variants.
-The ONE key thing to remember is that Silicone-Based Lube is not suitable to use with Silicone Sex Toys as it will break down the material the toy is made of.
+Silicone-Based Lube is like the little train that could, it’s the lube that keeps on going… A few drops could keep you playing for ages, and this is exactly why it is so popular, particularly for anal play.
+On the downside, some silicone-based lubes are not safe for use with condoms while others are – so you need to check before you get intimate.
+Another key thing to remember is that Silicone-Based Lubes are not suitable to use with Silicone Sex Toys as it will break down the material the toy is made of.

 Bonus Note: Silicone-Based Lubes don’t break down in water, and this makes them perfect for playing in the bath or shower or pool but more difficult to wash off.